Undergraduate study in Huarahi Māori

 - Master of Education Practice

 - Postgraduate Certificate in Education

 - Postgraduate Diploma in Educational Leadership

 Scholarships and awards

-We offer a range of scholarships every year.
+The University of Auckland offers a range of scholarships every year.
 Find out more here.

 In addition, you will be eligible to apply for TeachNZ scholarships:

 Help and advice

 For general student enquiries, please contact the Education Student Centre.

 To meet with a Programme Student Adviser, email email@example.com